jupyter-server/enterprise_gateway/docs/source/operators/deploy-kubernetes.md

   replicas: 2

 kip:
-  enabled: false # turn this off, if runnning DaemonSets is restricted by your cluster Administrator
+  enabled: false # turn this off, if running DaemonSets is restricted by your cluster Administrator

 ingress:
   enabled: false